file9.ai

 Environment

-• 16-year ban - on fishing in Central Arctic Ocean initiated in 2017
+• A 16-year ban on fishing in the Central Arctic Ocean was agreed upon in 2017 to protect ecological systems.

 Government